krishkr2501/krishkr2501/README.md

 ---

 I'm a data science student who loves turning messy data into insights that actually matter.
-When I'm not debugging pandas DataFrames at 2 AM, I'm building projects that solve real problems.
+I love to enhance my problem solving skills with DSA using JAVA.

 ## 🛠 What I Work With